1I3M0A1S2016/Griddle/README.md

 ----------
 ###Changelog:###

+//
+0.6.2
+ - Fix IE bug - it throws exception when now rows are rendered and we try to hide all the columns

 0.6.1
  - Fixed a bug that made the grid show all available colums if user hid the last visible column.
 Now, if no column is selected, the grid renders no rows.